Blog

 EDI vs API

 Across myriad industries, businesses are increasingly reliant on seamless data integration to stay competitive.
-Two prominent technologies facilitating this exchange are traditional Electronic Data Interchange (EDI) and modern Application Programming Interfaces (APIs).
+Two prominent technologies facilitating these data exchange processes are traditional Electronic Data Interchange (EDI) and modern Application Programming Interfaces (APIs).
 While both methods of B2B data integration serve the purpose of transferring data between systems, they do so in notably different ways.
-In comparing API vs. EDI, you could even say they are different sides of the same coin.
-This blog explores the key differences between traditional EDI and modern APIs, shedding light on which technology might be best suited for your needs.
+In comparing EDI vs. API you could even say they are different sides of the same coin.
+This blog explores the key differences between a traditional EDI solution and modern API integration, shedding light on which technology might be best suited for your needs.
 In point of fact, neither is mutually exclusive and most organizations end up leveraging a mix of both!

-Electronic Data Interchange (EDI) is a longstanding and established technology used for exchanging structured data between organizations in a standardized format.
-Originating in the 1960s (some even claim WWII), EDI has been a cornerstone of B2B data integration, particularly in industries like retail, manufacturing, and logistics.
+Electronic Data Interchange (EDI) is a longstanding and established technology used for exchanging structured data between organizations in a standardized format, both in the cloud and on-premise.
+Originating in the 1960s (some even claim WWII), EDI has been a cornerstone of B2B data integration and supply chain automation, particularly in industries like retail, manufacturing, marketplaces and logistics providers.
+Some EDI advantages and features are highlighted below.

 Key Features of Traditional EDI:

 • Standardized Formats: EDI relies on well-established standards such as EDIFACT (European standard) or ANSI X12 (North America).
-These standards define precise formats for various business documents like purchase orders and invoices, ensuring consistency across different systems.
+These standards define precise formats for various EDI transactions such as purchase orders and invoices, ensuring consistency across different applications and systems.
 Of course, if you ask almost any EDI “veteran,” not adhering to the standards is a common occurrence and grievance.

-• Batch Processing: EDI often works in batch mode, sending data in large chunks at scheduled intervals.
+• Batch Processing: EDI often works in batch mode, sending data in large chunks at scheduled intervals between EDI connections.
 This approach can result in delays, as data is not transmitted in real-time.

 • Complex Setup: Implementing EDI systems can be complex and costly.
 They often require specialized software and significant setup and collaboration time to ensure proper data mapping and integration.

-• Integration Challenges: Integrating EDI with modern systems can be cumbersome, requiring both an EDI skillset and dedicated middleware to translate between EDI formats and internal data structures.
+• Integration Challenges: Integrating EDI with modern and legacy systems can be cumbersome, requiring both an EDI skillset and dedicated middleware to translate between EDI formats and internal data structures.

 What is an API?